csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 There’s a move now toward people calling themselves software engineers; they _engineer_ their code.
-For all this brings with it similar levels of pretentiousness, it is—to my mind—at least a step in the right direction:
+For all this brings with it similar levels of pretentiousness, it is — to my mind — at least a step in the right direction:

 Crafted: